 Nittetsu Mining Corporation and Mutual Trust Company signed an agreement on their cooperation.

-Japanese investment and mechanisation of the Mine
+Japanese-led mechanisation of the mine

 Nittetsu Mining Corporation established Hong Kong branch office.
 Ore dressing plant started construction and completed by the end of the year.

 Underground tunnels from 240ML to 268ML were completed and iron ores started being extracted from underground.

 Prospecting investigation found more iron ores below 240ML and the construction of 110ML transport tunnel facilitated the extraction of the ore body at the lower part.

 110ML tunnel was completed, which marked the MOS Iron Mine’s mechanisation and entry into a stable production period.

 From stable production to gradual loss of advantages and closing down

 Japan’s involvement had boosted productivity of the MOS Iron Mine.
 Japan imported from Hong Kong about 127,000 tonnes of iron ore in 1963 and the quantity grew steadily to as high as 189,000 tonnes in 1971.
 However, compared to imports from other countries, the quantity from Hong Kong was meagre.
 The quantity of iron ore from Hong Kong only constituted a small share of Japan’s total import and the share had kept decreasing since 1963.